-- Directory information (name, home address, local address, class, year, major, verification of enrollment) may be released to anyone upon request.
+Directory information (name, home address, local address, class, year, major, verification of enrollment, height and weight (athletics) may be released to anyone upon request.
 Students who do not wish this information to be available may request in writing to have their names removed from the directory.
-Such requests should be made to the registrar.
+Such requests should be made to the Office of Records Management.

-- Information from student records may be released to parents who financially support a student (under IRS regulations).
-The disclosure is to the parents of a student who is a dependent for income tax purposes; must provide IRS Tax forms showing dependent student status per year student is active.
+Information from student records may be released to parents who financially support a student (under IRS regulations).

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Gallaudet University to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: